 I think we can grant the technicality here--that the specific sort of violence. a civil war launched by slave-holders to establish an empire of White Supremacy, makes America different.
 But if Paul's point is simply one of nomenclature, or specimen, it doesn't has little import on his greater argument--that the horrific violence that attended America in 1860 was, somehow, preventable.

 The obvious counter-example is Haiti, where black people fought a bloody two year war of liberation against the French, and then a second war against the French under Napoleon.
 The Haitians triumphed in each instance and thus authored one of the few (if only) successful slave rebellion in world history.
-I spent some time, via twitter, talking with Laurent Dubois, author of Avengers Of The New World
+I spent some time, via twitter, talking with Laurent Dubois, author of Avengers Of The New World, one of the most heralded histories of the Haitian Revolution.
+We have a source here putting casualties at over 100,000, in era before the minie ball.

 But in talking to Dubois, (I really wish I had storyfied our convo) it became clear that comparing figures obscures a larger reality--from the time slavery was introduced to Haiti to the time it left, there was violence.
 Slavery is violence and any survey of its history violence at its onset, violence at its height, and violence attending its end.